straz/artificialtrust/_definitions/teach.md

 *Teaching* is how you improve a semantic net.
 Semantic nets can learn in many different ways besides teaching.
-See [Cognition](cog) for just a few examples that are beyond the reach of neural nets.
+See [Cognition](cog) for just a few examples of learning that are beyond the reach of neural net AIs today.

 {% endcapture %}